-The Emergency Management Division of the Department of Public Safety is responsible for the overall coordination of the response to emergencies and disasters that affect Carroll County.
-Our goal is to create and maintain a coordinated program of mitigation, preparedness, response and recovery activities that allows for an all hazards approach to any type of emergency event.
+The Emergency Management Division of the Department of Public Safety is responsible for coordinating the response to emergencies and disasters that affect Carroll County.
+Our goal is to create and maintain a coordinated program of mitigation, preparedness, response and recovery activities that allows for an all hazards approach to any emergency event.

 We cannot accomplish this alone, as we depend on each individual and family to take the necessary steps to prepare and plan for ways to reduce the impact of a crisis, whether it is a natural event like a blizzard or tornado, a technological event like a major power outage, or an act of terrorism.